flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 The maintenance crew uses this pushbutton to reset the control circuit, after the system is already in operation.

 - ON: The PASSENGER SYS ON light goes off.
-- FAULT: when the door latch solenoids are energized for more than 30s this light comes on in white.
+- FAULT: when the door latch solenoids are energized for more than 30s, this light comes on in white.

 !!! info ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### SVCE INT OVRD

-- Auto: Ground personnel can communicate with the flight crew by means of the service interphone jacks 10s after the aircraft has landed.
+- Auto: Ground personnel can communicate with the flight crew through the service interphone jacks 10s after the aircraft has landed.
 The landing gear must be compressed.
 - ON: Communication is possible when the landing gear is not compressed.
 The ON light is white.

 !!! info ""